Val d'Europe: Description

+Val d'Europe is made up of six communes, which have grouped together to form a town council.
+Five of them — Bailly-Romainvilliers, Chessy, Coupvray, Magny-le-Hongre, and Serris — form the historical territory of sector IV.
+The sixth commune, Villeneuve-le-Comte, joined the general interest project in 2011.
+These communes, as well as four neighbouring ones, are grouped into an urban community, called Val d'Europe Agglomeration (VEA).

 The area is primarily given over to Disneyland Park, as per the contract between the government and The Walt Disney Company.
 One of the terms was that the Euro Disney Resort (now Disneyland Paris) immediately got 19.40 km2 of land to build Festival Disney (now named Disney Village).

 The Walt Disney Company is the only company within France that has had such a large say in the development of an urban area of this scale.
 The government was represented by an EPA (governmental development company).
 Disney has also contributed to the development of the new town Marne-la-Vallée.

+History

 The building work started in 1987, after Jacques Chirac (then French prime minister) and Disney signed the contract.
 Val d'Europe was to be opened with the Euro Disney Resort in 1992.

-It was not until the start of 1998 that Val d'Europe saw the opening of its shopping centre, which included a hypermarket and boutiques.
-However, a garden centre, Delbard, was opened in 2004 in a building to the south of the shopping centre.

-As of 2005, Val d'Europe has a population of 19,700 people, but this is expected to eventually increase to 40,000 people and 60,000 employees. out of 30.00 km2 is set aside for development by Disney.
-The Walt Disney Company has spent €5 billion ($5.93 million/£3.42 million), compared to €500 million ($595,326,686/£342,080,667) from the French government.
+As of 2005, Val d'Europe had a population of 19,700 people, increasing to 37,008 by 2019.
+19.43 km2 out of 30.00 km2 is set aside for development by Disney.
+The Walt Disney Company has spent €5 billion, compared to €500 million from the French government.

 The architectural style takes inspiration from the "neo-traditional" style of Baron Haussmann, who supervised the construction of many buildings in Paris in the 19th century.
 The town plan, by the firm of a Driehaus Prize winner, Cooper, Robertson & Partners of New York City, was designed based upon traditional French town planning principles consistent with the New Urbanism, a design philosophy which is frequently used in the United States and used with the intent to plan new cities based upon known working principles studied by architects.
 Disney had previously created a New Urbanist city in Florida, known as Celebration, also designed by Cooper, Robertson & Partners.
-It is believed that Val d'Europe and Celebration are descendants of Walt Disney's 1960s plans for the Experimental Prototype Community of Tomorrow (EPCOT), which was Walt Disney's original plan for a city of the future.
+Val d'Europe and Celebration can be seen as descendants of Walt Disney's original 1960s plans for a city of the future, the Experimental Prototype Community of Tomorrow (EPCOT).

 Shopping centre

-At the shopping centre there is a large Auchan hypermarket, 190 shops, and a food court known as "Les Terrasses."
-There is also a Sea Life aquarium indoors with about 300 species of marine creatures.
+In 2000, a large shopping centre also named Val d'Europe opened.
+It features 190 shops, 30 restaurants, a large Auchan hypermarket and a Sea Life aquarium.

+Candy floss machine

+A candy floss machine sits among Val d’Europe’s many amenities.